ProactiveProgrammers/knapsack-solvers-starter/writing/reflection.md

 ### Using at least one paragraph, explain how the greedy-by-density algorithm works

 TODO: Provide a response to this question using at least one paragraph.
+TODO: Remember that greedy-by-density is the same as greedy-by-ratio.

 ### Using at least one paragraph, explain how the exhaustive algorithm works